 Most certainly it does.
-As noted above, this program focuses on an interdisciplinary area of study.
-Understanding curriculum as lived experience through life journeys benefits from inquiry in history, anthropology, sociology, economics, political science, geography, philosophy, psychology, mathematics, language, literature, art, music and a range of natural sciences, as well as other interdisciplinary studies such as Black studies, women’s studies and many other professional studies, such as medicine, business, social work, public health, architecture and engineering.
+As noted above, this program understands curriculum as lived experiences through life journeys.
+This may include inquiries in history, anthropology, sociology, economics, political science, geography, philosophy, psychology, language, literature, art, music and a range of natural sciences, as well as other interdisciplinary studies such as Black studies, women’s studies and many other professional studies, such as medicine, business, social work, public health, architecture and engineering.

 Since the PhD is a research degree, what research orientations are acceptable?

 Given the interdisciplinary character of the degree, research orientations should be selected that illuminate questions, problems or phenomena that one wants to investigate.
 Thus, one might do research, more broadly inquiry, that draws upon philosophical analysis or speculation, historiography, ethnography, biography, autobiography, literary criticism, literary portrayal, narrative inquiry, phenomenological hermeneutics, postmodern interpretation, critical theory or critical race theory, queer theory, aesthetic inquiries, scientific comparative studies, surveys and more.

 May one focus on a specialized area of study within the program?

 Yes.
 Students choose to focus on critical pedagogies, urban teacher education, or health professions education.
 Essentially, students collaborate with faculty to fashion a program within these areas most suited to their experiences, interests, and aspirations.
 Within these three focus areas, students may delve deeply into a variety of areas including (but not limited to) school reform, social justice education, critical cultural studies, and curriculum development.
 As students learn more, it is expected that they continuously reconstruct their line of work.
 Faculty members and advisers help facilitate this process as part of the overall educational process.